 An entry in Wikipedia admits, “There is no universal definition of life; there are a variety of definitions proposed by different scientists.”
-The latest Encyclopedia Britannica agrees: “There is no generally accepted definition of life.”
+The latest Encyclopedia Britannica agrees that there is no “Although the scientists, technicians, and others who participate in studies of life easily distinguish living matter from inert or dead matter, none can give a completely inclusive, concise definition of life itself.”
 Nevertheless, the encyclopedia’s online version attempts a clunky definition with lots of complex scientific terms:

 A biochemical or molecular biological definition sees living organisms as systems that contain reproducible hereditary information coded in nucleic acid molecules and that metabolize by controlling the rate of chemical reactions using proteinaceous catalysts known as enzymes.

 Such definitions don’t actually state what life is, merely what we see in living things.
 For instance, the biologist and philosopher Harold J. Morowitz comments that living things have one thing in common—cells: “The only life we know for certain is cellular.”1

 The teaching guidelines for British textbooks suggest that students ages 11 to 14 learn that life is anything that displays seven qualities, summarized in the cute mnemonic MRS. GREN.
 That is, living objects have Movement, Respiration, Sensitivity, Growth, Reproduction, Excretion, and Nutrition.
 These properties are typical of cellular life, but they still don’t say what life actually is.